Economy of Taiwan: Industry

 Industrial output has gradually decreased from accounting for over half of Taiwan's GDP in 1986 to just 31% in 2002.
 Industries have gradually moved to the capital and technology-intensive industries from more labor-intensive industries, with electronics and information technology accounting for 35% of the industrial structure.
 Industry in Taiwan primarily consists of many small and medium-sized enterprises (SME) with fewer large enterprises.
 Traditional labor-intensive industries are being moved off-shore and replaced with capital and technology-intensive industries.
 These industries are in the pre-mature stage of the manufacturing industry in various global economic competitions, and growing from the over-reliance from the original equipment manufacturer and original design manufacturer models.
 The Institute for Information Industry is responsible for the development of the IT and ICT industry in Taiwan.
 Industrial Technology Research Institute is the advanced research center for applied technology for the economy of Taiwan.
 The art industry is significant with sales worth $225.4 million made domestically in 2019.
 Taiwanese collectors and artists are also prominent in the global art market.
-Taiwan is a leader in hardware innovation and open data publication.

 The "e-Taiwan" project launched by the government seeks to use US$1.83 billion to improve the information and communications infrastructure in Taiwan in five major areas: government, life, business, transport, and broadband.
 The program seeks to raise industry competitiveness, improve government efficiency, and improve the quality of life, and aims to increase the number of broadband users on the island to 6 million.
 In 2010, Taiwan's software market grew by 7.1% to reach a value of US$4 billion, accounting for 3.3% of the Asia-Pacific region market value.
 The digital content production industry grew by 15% in 2009, reaching US$14.03 billion.
 The optoelectronics industry (including flat panel displays and photovoltaics) totaled NT$2.2 trillion in 2010, a 40% jump from 2009, representing a fifth of the global market share.
 The economy of Taiwan is a partner in the Global Value Chains of Electronics Industry.
 Electronic components and personal computer are areas of international strength of Taiwan's Information Technology industry.

 Taiwan has a growing startup sector.

 Consumer goods

-Taiwan is a major producer of sporting goods with NT$59.8 billion of production in 2020, 40-50% of production is indoor fitness equipment.
+Taiwan is a major producer of sporting goods with NT$59.8 billion of production in 2020, 40–50% of production is indoor fitness equipment.
 Taiwan is the global leader in golf equipment with 80% of global production concentrated in the country.
 The four largest golf OEM are all Taiwanese, however, these firms are increasingly selling products under their own brands.

+The Taiwanese bicycle industry is significant.
+Production peaked at ten million units a year in the 1980s but declined as low end production moved abroad and domestic manufactures moved upmarket.
+Giant Bicycles and Merida Bikes are the largest Taiwanese bicycle manufacturers.
+Mountain bikes and ebikes make up much of contemporary production.
+In 2022 the bicycle industry hit a record $6 billion US in revenue.